mainmatter/playbook/project-flow/README.md

 ## Introduction

-Following the kick-off meeting will all stakeholders, we also ask our clients to give us an introduction to their business, explaining the problems they are solving and why that is valuable for their customers, what differentiates them from their competition etc. That will typically be done by one of the client's
+Following the kick-off meeting with all stakeholders, we also ask our clients to give us an introduction to their business, explaining the problems they are solving and why that is valuable for their customers, what differentiates them from their competition etc. That will typically be done by one of the client's